SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS:

-- To view widgets within dashboards: READ permission for permission type "Inventory" or READ permission for the "Inventory" Inventory roles
+- To view widgets within dashboards: READ permission for permission type "Inventory" or READ permission for "Inventory" in the inventory roles
-- To edit widgets: ADMIN permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
+- To edit widgets: ADMIN permission for permission type "Inventory" or CHANGE permission for "Inventory" in the inventory roles
-- To create a widget: ADMIN permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
+- To create a widget: ADMIN permission for permission type "Inventory" or CHANGE permission for "Inventory" in the inventory roles
-- To delete a widget: ADMIN permission for permission type "Inventory" or CHANGE permission for the "Inventory" Inventory roles
+- To delete a widget: ADMIN permission for permission type "Inventory" or CHANGE permission for "Inventory" in the inventory roles

+Some of the widget require additional permissions in order to visualize the data which they display.
+For example, the alarms widget requires READ permission for permission type "Alarms" in order to view all alarms.
 {{< /c8y-admon-req >}}

-{{< c8y-admon-info >}}
-Some of the widget will require additional permissions in order to visualize the data which they display.
-E.g. The alarms widget will require READ permission for permission type "Alarms" in order to view all of the alarms.
-{{< /c8y-admon-info >}}

 {{< product-c8y-iot >}} provides preset widget types, for details see the [Widgets collection](#widgets-collection).